 Title IX & Inclusion manages the University's equal opportunity compliance, including the areas of affirmative action and Title IX.
 Title IX & Inclusion also oversees the campus' response to the University's nondiscrimination policies.
-CSU Channel Islands prohibits discrimination and harassment of any kind on the basis of a protected status (i.e., age, disability, gender, genetic information, gender identity, gender expression, marital status, medical condition, nationality, race or ethnicity, religion or religious creed, sexual orientation, and Veteran or Military Status).
-This prohibition on harassment includes sexual harassment, as well as sexual misconduct, dating, and domestic violence, and stalking.
-For more information regarding CSU Channel Islands' commitment to diversity and inclusion or to report a potential violation, please contact Title IX & Inclusion at 805.437.2077 or visit https://www.csuci.edu/titleix/.
+CSUCI prohibits discrimination and harassment of any kind on the basis of a protected status (i.e., age, disability, gender, genetic information, gender identity, gender expression, marital status, medical condition, nationality, race or ethnicity, religion or religious creed, sexual orientation, and Veteran or Military Status).
+This prohibition on harassment includes sexual harassment, as well as sexual misconduct, dating, domestic violence, and stalking.
+For more information regarding CSUCI's commitment to diversity and inclusion or to report a potential violation, please contact Title IX & Inclusion at 805.437.2077 or visit the Title IX webpage.